OscarAC/aws-bincity/README.md

 The application makes use of the Cognito provided by the stack to authorize and sign the user.
 An authorized user can make changes to the global state.

-The application uses a table in DynamoDB to store the current global state, and uses the Influxdb for historical changes to the state.
+The application uses a table in DynamoDB to store the current global state and uses the Influxdb for historical changes to the state.

 The application has been developed using React and makes use of Redux, and AWS Amplify for its operability.
 Other libraries and frameworks utilized: